Spontaneous wave formation in stochastic self-driven particle systems: Stability analysis

 Using \eqref{Sigma well defined} we conclude that $\Sigma(t) \to \Sigma(\infty)$ as $t \to \infty$.
 Using \eqref{ergodicity B} we find

 for $z \in Q = \{ w \in \R^{2N} \ | \ \sum_{n=1}^{N}w_n = 0 \}$.
 Then observing that

 we find that $Z(0)$ belongs to $Q$ a.s.\ and hence

-This proves \eqref{convergence characteristic function} and hence the assertion. \end{proof} This result shows that $\mathbb{E}[Z(t)] \longrightarrow 0$ as $t \to \infty$, i.e. the whole dynamics tends asymptotically (in the mean) to the homogeneous solution.
-Since $\Sigma(\infty) \neq 0$ the limiting law $Z(\infty)$ is non-trivial and describes gaussian fluctuations around the homogeneous solution.
-Note that this law is also the unique invariant distribution for the process (at least when restricted to the phyically interesting configurations satisfying $\sum_{n=1}^{N}z_n = 0$).
+This proves \eqref{convergence characteristic function} and hence the assertion. \end{proof} This result shows that $\mathbb{E}[Z(t)] \longrightarrow 0$ as $t \to \infty$, i.e. the whole dynamics tends asymptotically (in the mean) to the space homogeneous solution Eq.~(\ref{solhomo}).
+This means that the homogeneous solution is at the first order unconditionally stable for the stochastic model.
+This makes a clear difference with the classical deterministic approaches that describe stop-and-go waves by means of instability phenomena and phase transition \cite{Bando1995,Orosz2010}.
+In the stochastic approach, it is the structure of the correlation functions at the second order that allows explaining for the presence of traffic waves.
+Indeed, since $\Sigma(\infty) \neq 0$ the limiting law of $Z(\infty)$ is non-trivial and describes Gaussian fluctuations around the space homogeneous solution.
+Note that this law is also the unique invariant distribution for the process (at least when restricted to the physically interesting configurations satisfying $\sum_{n=1}^{N}z_n = 0$).
 As a consequence of previous result we find for the first component $Y$

-where $Y(\infty)$ is a gaussian random variable $\R^{N}$ with covariance structure
+where $Y(\infty)$ is a Gaussian random variable $\R^{N}$ with covariance structure

-We close this section with a precise formula for $\mathbb{E}[Y(t)]$, while the values for $\Sigma_Y(\infty)$ will be computed in the next section. \begin{theorem} One has
+We close this section with a precise formula for $\mathbb{E}[Y(t)]$, while the values for $\Sigma_Y(\infty)$ will be computed in the next section. \begin{theorem} Let $Y$ be the solution of Eq.~(\ref{Y differential form}).
+One has

-\end{theorem} \begin{proof} To simplify notation we let $\overline{Y}(t) = \mathbb{E}[Y(t)]$ and similarly $\overline{\xi}(t) = \mathbb{E}[\xi(t)]$.
+\end{theorem} \begin{proof} To simplify notation we let $\overline{Y}(t) = \mathbb{E}[Y(t)]$ and similarly $\overline{\Xi}(t) = \mathbb{E}[\Xi(t)]$.
 Taking expectations in \eqref{LS} gives

-Using \eqref{OU} so that $\overline{\xi}(t) = e^{- \beta t} \overline{\xi}(0)$ gives
+Using \eqref{OU} so that $\overline{\Xi}(t) = e^{- \beta t} \overline{\Xi}(0)$ gives